-REPLACED:
+ISSUED: REPLACED:

-CHAPTER 2: BEHAVIORAL HEALTH SERVICES APPENDIX F - CSoC WRAPAROUND MODEL PAGE(S) 19 and how to report abuse and neglect.
+- 3. During the initial contact with the youth and family, the WF ensures the delivery of the CSoC brochure that describes the CSoC services, free choice of providers and how to report abuse and neglect.
 Each CSoC child/youth will be a member of the CSoC contractor and will be provided a member handbook.
 In the member handbook, the member's rights and responsibilities are identified.
-The Wraparound facilitator will also ensure that the family is offered the choice of either institutional or Home and Community Based Services (HCBS) waiver services, using the Freedom of Choice Form;

-- 4. During preliminary discussions of treatment, the child/youth and their parents or caregivers are informed by the WF of the array of services that may be accessed through the CSoC.
-The array of services available to the family includes waiverspecific services and also includes services available in the system of care outside of the SED waiver.
+The Wraparound facilitator will also ensure that the family is offered the choice of either institutional or home and community based services (HCBS) waiver services, using the Freedom of Choice form; - 4.
+During preliminary discussions of treatment, the child/youth and their parents or caregivers are informed by the WF of the array of services that may be accessed through the CSoC.
+The array of services available to the family includes waiver-specific services and also includes services available in the system of care outside of the SED waiver.
 Examples of such services would be traditional behavioral health services, such as medication management and individual therapy provided in the home.
 Non-traditional community-based services, such as PST and YST, as well as psychosocial treatment group, would also be available.
 Naturally occurring supports outside of the behavioral health system are also utilized to support the family.
 Formalized services are not incorporated to take the place of existing or identified natural supports; - 5.
 During the initial meetings the Wraparound facilitator will work closely with the child/youth and family/caregiver to determine membership of the CFT; - 6.
 The WF shall work closely with the child welfare, juvenile justice and local education agencies (LEAs) to integrate care management responsibilities.
 It is expected that personnel from all the child-serving State agencies, the juvenile justice system and LEAs will have active involvement on the CFT unless clinically contra-indicated; - 7.
-With the child/youth, family and other identified team members, including information from the CANS/IBHA, the WF will conduct a strengths, needs and cultural discovery, to assist the family in identifying a family vision and produce a narrative 'family story' document, to share with the youth, family and other team members; and - 8.
-The WF is responsible for coordinating with the youth, family and other team members to schedule and prepare for the first CFT.
+With the child/youth, family and other identified team members, including information from the CANS/IBHA, the WF will conduct a strengths, needs and cultural discovery, to assist the family in identifying a family vision and produce a narrative 'family story' document, to share with the youth, family and other team members; and